advis61/OracleOfDereth/README.md

 - Displays minor / moderate / epic / legendary for every cantrip.
 - Displays suit set bonuses.
 - Displays Essence Glutton and Warrior's Vitality
+- Displays a (2) or more if you have more than 1 of the same cantrip equipped.

 Only displays cantrips for skills that you have known.